How Much Can You Earn as a Freelance Copywriter?

 Sounds good?
 Sure.
 But beware — blog posts can be time-consuming, especially when the client wants SEO optimization, research, and a sprinkle of magic to make it go viral.

-How to Charge More for Blog Posts
+Charge More for Blog Posts Copywriting

 If you’re finding it hard to charge a higher rate for blog posts, try offering extra services like SEO optimization, content strategy, or even social media promotion.
 This will not only boost your client’s results but also justify your higher rates.
 For instance, instead of charging $200 for a blog post, offer to create a full SEO-friendly content plan with optimized posts for $800.